 To drink coffee, you don't necessarily have to grind the beans.

-You can soak them in boiling water for at least an hour to create your brew.
-However, this takes a long time and doesn’t give you a quality end product.
+To create your brew, you can soak them in boiling water for at least an hour.
+However, this takes a long and doesn't give you a quality end product.

-By grinding up coffee, the parchment is broken open to expose the goodness inside.
+The parchment is broken open by grinding up coffee to expose the goodness inside.
 This allows for a faster brew while exposing more flavors and smells.

 Most people buy pre-ground coffee.
-Perhaps it’s to save a minute in the morning.
-However, if you want the freshest coffee in the morning you must grind your own coffee beans.
+Perhaps it's to save a minute in the morning.
+However, if you want the freshest coffee in the morning, you must grind your coffee beans.

-The first and most notable benefit of doing it yourself is that it fills your kitchen with the most beautiful fragrances.
-You grind coffee in less than a minute but the smells linger for longer.
+The first and most notable benefit of doing it yourself is filling your kitchen with the most beautiful fragrances.
+You grind coffee in less than a minute, but the smells linger longer.

-Grinding your coffee right before you plan to roast them also prevents water and oxygen from degrading the beans.
-Coffee is water-soluble, meaning that when it comes in contact with water (including moisture in the air) it begins to degrade.
+Grinding your coffee before you roast them prevents water and oxygen from degrading the beans.
+Coffee is water-soluble, meaning it begins to degrade when it comes in contact with water (including moisture in the air).
 The same goes for oxygen.

-Before picking out a coffee grinder, you’ll want to decide on what type of coffee you’d like to drink as well as the grind that best suits your brewing method.
-You can brew any type of coffee however you’d like.
-However, you shouldn’t grind your beans without knowing how you’ll brew them.
+Before picking out a coffee grinder, you'll want to decide what type of coffee you'd like to drink and the grind that best suits your brewing method.
+You can brew any coffee however you'd like.
+However, you shouldn't grind your beans without knowing how you'll brew them.

 Types of Coffee